grongierisc/formation-template/README.md

 We now need to add this operation to the production.
 For this, we use the Management Portal.
 By pressing the `+` sign next to `Operations`, we have access to the Business Operation Wizard.
 There, we chose the operation class we just created in the scrolling menu.

 ![OperationCreation](misc/img/OperationCreation.png)

+5. Testing the operation :

+By selecting the operation and going in the `Actions` tabs in the right sidebar menu, we should be able to test the operation (if not see the production creation part to activate testings).